home-assistant/home-assistant.io/source/_integrations/risco.markdown

 ## Local (advanced)

 The integration will connect locally to your system.
-No depency on the cloud, and instantenous updates, but is harder to set up.
+No dependency on the cloud, and instantaneous updates, but is harder to set up.
-You will need the master code to your system, and with older models, you might need to either disconnect your system from the cloud, or setup a proxy that will allow you to connect both.
+You will need the master code to your system, and with older models, you might need to either disconnect your system from the cloud, or set up a proxy that will allow you to connect both locally and via the cloud.

-The loacl version of the integration does not support events, and the `arming` state.
+The local version of the integration does not support events, and the `arming` state.

 {% include integrations/config_flow.md %}